 [Section 144A inserted by No. 11 of 1994 s.
 6; amended by No. 35 of 2007 s.
 78.]

-145. Ascertainment of value of petroleum
+145. Ascertainment of value of petroleum or geothermal energy

 For the purposes of this Act the value at the well-head of any petroleum or geothermal energy is such amount as is agreed between the permittee, holder of the drilling reservation, lessee or licensee and the Minister, or in default of agreement within such period as the Minister allows is such amount as is determined by the Minister as being that value.